juergenweb/JkImagePlaceholder/README.md

 ### setXOffset() method

 Set the offset for the x-coordinate of the text shadow.
-You can enter positive and negative values
+You can enter positive or negative values

 `setXOffset(3)`